BOARD OF DIRECTORS

 Alex Reedijk FRC

-Alex joined Scottish Opera as General Director in February 2006, following four years at the helm of the NBR New Zealand Opera.
+Alex Reedijk joined Scottish Opera as General Director in February 2006, following four years at the helm of The NBR New Zealand Opera.
 Prior to that he was Executive Director of the New Zealand International Festival of the Arts.